-TC-210 has shown robust anti-tumor activity in cellular assays and animal models of lung, ovarian and MPM cancers.
+TC-210 has shown robust anti-tumor activity in cellular assays and animal models of malignant pleural/peritoneal mesothelioma, lung and ovarian cancers.
 We have completed a number of preclinical studies that have generated data on the mechanism-of-action, pharmacodynamic and pharmacology/toxicology data of TC-210.
 In those studies, TC-210 was compared head-to-head against mesothelin-targeting CAR-T cells (MSLN CAR-T cells) that we engineered with the same mesothelin binder expressed by TC-210.
 Our preclinical studies have highlighted the following attributes of TC-210 that we believe to be important for solid tumor clearance: